 In 2017, GDP of the Irish seafood sector was estimated at €1.15bn.
 More than 14,000 people are employed in the sector, many of whom work and live in rural coastal communities.

-Fisheries and coastal areas are impacted by factors such as depopulation, ageing, climate change and economic decline; the EU’s European Maritime and Fisheries Fund (EMFF) was established to support initiatives by local fisheries communities through Community-Led Local Development (CLLD).
+Fisheries and coastal areas are impacted by factors such as depopulation, ageing, climate change and economic decline.
+Funds from the EU’s European Maritime and Fisheries Fund (EMFF) support projects through Community-Led Local Development (CLLD).

 FLAGs has access to EMFF funding to implement projects that support sustainable small-scale fisheries and aquaculture production and coastal communities.